 - 30 g of goats Cheese

 - 1 jalapeno de-seeded and finely chopped fine

-- Put your Edam cheese, mozzarella, chopped oregano and chopped jalepeno in a bowl, then crumble in the goats cheese and mix together.
+Put your Edam cheese, mozzarella, chopped oregano and chopped jalapeno in a bowl, then crumble in the goat's cheese and mix together.

 Put a nice generous layer of your cheese mixture on two of the slices of your buttered bread.
 Then place the other 2 slices on top.

 Pre-heat a griddle pan on low-medium heat (or if you don't have one you can just use a frying pan).
 Then add your sandwiches to start toasting them.